fzhangcode/fzhang/content/publication/amp/index.md

 publication_short = ""

 # Abstract.
-abstract = "[*Nature Immunology*, 2019.
-In press] To define the cell populations in rheumatoid arthritis (RA) driving joint inflammation, we applied single-cell RNA-seq (scRNA-seq), mass cytometry, bulk RNA-seq, and flow cytometry to sorted T cells, B cells, monocytes, and fibroblasts from 51 synovial tissue RA and osteoarthritis (OA) patient samples.
+abstract = "[*Nature Immunology*, 2019.]
+To define the cell populations in rheumatoid arthritis (RA) driving joint inflammation, we applied single-cell RNA-seq (scRNA-seq), mass cytometry, bulk RNA-seq, and flow cytometry to sorted T cells, B cells, monocytes, and fibroblasts from 51 synovial tissue RA and osteoarthritis (OA) patient samples.
 Utilizing an integrated computational strategy based on canonical correlation analysis to 5,452 scRNA-seq profiles, we identified 18 unique cell populations.
 Combining mass cytometry and transcriptomics together revealed cell states expanded in RA synovia: THY1+HLAhigh sublining fibroblasts (OR=33.8), IL1B+ pro-inflammatory monocytes (OR=7.8), CD11c+T-bet+ autoimmune-associated B cells (OR=5.7), and PD-1+ Tph/Tfh (OR=3.0).
 We also defined CD8+ T cell subsets characterized by GZMK+, GZMB+, and GNLY+ expression.
 Using bulk and single-cell data, we mapped inflammatory mediators to source cell populations, for example attributing IL6 production to THY1+HLAhigh fibroblasts and naive B cells, and ILB to pro-inflammatory monocytes.
 These populations are potentially key mediators of RA pathogenesis.
 Feel free to check out the  websites and search your favorite genes using [Shiny app](https://immunogenomics.io/ampra/) to view single-cell RNA-seq, bulk RNA-seq, and mass cytometry data for rheumatoid arthritis data."

 # Digital Object Identifier (DOI)